macbeth-byui/CS246_Class/Week5_FAQ.md

 1) Implement the onClick function in your class
 2) Tell the button that you want your class to respond to the button click

+The following code provides an example of implementing the OnClickListener for option 2 above:

     public class MainActivity extends AppCompatActivity implements View.OnClickListener {

     @Override